mezmo/terraform-provider-mezmo/README.md

 work when running the provider directly, so these variables have no effect then.
 See [Trace Logging During Execution](#trace-logging-during-execution) for logging while using the provider.

-* `DEBUG_SOURCE=1` - Displays the API request/responses for sources
-* `DEBUG_PROCESSOR=1` - Displays the API request/responses for processors
-* `DEBUG_DESTINATION=1` - Displays the API request/responses for destinations
-* `DEBUG_ALERT=1` - Displays the API request/responses for alerts
 * `DEBUG_ATTRIBUTES=1` - Displays the loaded state attributes when using the `StateHasExpectedValues` assertion

-### Trace Logging During Execution
+### Trace Logging During Execution and Testing

-When running the provider, the APIs and their results can be printed to the screen.
+When running the provider directly or through integration tests, the APIs and their results can be printed to the screen.
-For this, set `TF_LOG_PROVIDER=TRACE`, but be aware that it could print sensitive information.
+For this, set `TF_LOG_PROVIDER_MEZMO=TRACE`, but be aware that it could print sensitive information.
-This should only be used when debugging provider execution locally!
+This should only be used when debugging provider execution locally (including integration tests)!

 #### Examples
 * `-run` accepts a regex for the test name, and the path
 * The path given shoulid match where the test file resides
+* `TF_LOG_PROVIDER_MEZMO=TRACE` can be provided to see all api requests/responses/errors

 **Run all tests**